top of page

 The modal score per pillar, for plants in their first three years of TPM implementation, is consistently between 8 and 10 out of 20.
 That places the typical programme solidly in the Foundational band on the OEC diagnostic — well below the Intermediate threshold of 13, and significantly below what I observe JIPM assessors expecting from a programme making a credible case for the Award for TPM Excellence.

 What the modal score conceals is the pillar variation.
 Almost no programme scores uniformly across all eight pillars.
 The typical pattern is that AM scores relatively higher than average, because it has the seven-step framework to provide structural clarity.
-FI scores vary enormously depending on whether loss-cost analysis has been developed; it is the pillar where I most frequently see an 8-point spread between highest and lowest-scoring plants in similar industries.
+FI scores vary enormously depending on whether loss-cost analysis has been developed.
 QM and EM are the pillars where I most consistently see Level 1 scores, because they are the ones where the analytical infrastructure required for Level 2 is rarely in place in the early years.
+And Dimension 5 — Results and Business Impact — is reliably the lowest-scoring dimension within most pillars during the first three years of implementation, precisely because it requires the multi-year performance data that is simply not yet available to a young programme.
+That is as it should be; the diagnostic is designed to reveal that, so that teams focus on building the data foundation rather than claiming outcomes they cannot yet verify.

 The OEC TPM Maturity Diagnostic and the JIPM Self-Checklist: Two Instruments, Two Purposes